tufail-ahmad-09/tufail-ahmad-09/README.md

 # 💻 Tufail Ahmad Dar

 ### 👨‍💻 About Me
-- 🎓 Currently in my 5th semester of undergraduate studies, holding a diploma in DBMS, Networking, and programming.
+- 🎓 Currently persuing bachelors in Information Science, holding a diploma in DBMS, Networking, and programming.
 - 🌟 Passionate about Machine Learning, Data Science, and Full-Stack Development.
 - 🚀 Working on innovative AI-powered projects like **SmartDataPrep** and **PREPRO**.
 - 💡 On a mission to build tools that enhance developer productivity and learning experiences.